Fridays at 6:30 PM / Sundays at 9 & 11 AM

 During this series, messages are based on themes presented in the featured films.
 We show some film clips and plot themes including the movie ending may be discussed.
 Watching the movie before viewing the message is recommended.

 For more info on why we do this series, thoughts from Pastor Ed Noble, as well as Frequently Asked Questions, click here.

 Join Us In Person

 Fridays at 6:30 PM or Sundays 9 + 11 AM

 We’re excited about the greatest series of all time returning to Journey — and we’ve got a bunch of fun things planned for each week — giveaways, a concessions stand supporting youth ministries and more!
 Grab some invite cards and invite some friends.

 Join Us Online

-Due to copyright restrictions, the service and message will only be available to watch during the livestream on Sundays at 9 & 11 AM.
+Due to copyright restrictions, the service and message will only be available to watch during the livestream on Sundays at 9 & 11 AM and a rebroadcast on Wednesdays at 7 PM.
 They will not be available to watch on-demand after the stream has ended.
 We will stream it from our livestream website only and it will not be available on Facebook or YouTube.

 The Movie Line Up